 - Accounting, including patient and insurance billing

 You didn’t go to dental school to learn about advanced statistics and data analysis.
 Reporting and analytics are afterthoughts for most practitioners.
 But if you don’t pay attention to your practice numbers, what’s the point?
 The fact is you need to monitor key data: case acceptance, patient retention, billing, collections, etc. This is the only way to determine the health of your practice and to set goals for the future.
-Dental practice management software will automate this process.
+Using the best cloud-based dental software available will automate this process more easily.

 The best practice management software systems will produce robust reports, giving you the information you need in an easily digestible manner.
-This allows you to make the right business decisions and operate in the most efficient way possible.
-Your software should be able to produce a variety of reports, presenting and filtering the data most relevant to you.
-The reported information can then give you give you actionable insights into the best business decisions for your practice.
+This allows you to make the right business decisions and to operate in the most efficient way possible.
+Your software should be able to produce a variety of reports, filtering and presenting the data most relevant to you.
+The reported information can then give you actionable insights into the best business decisions for your practice.

 4. Support and Software Updates

-A dental software provider that supports you every step of the way makes everything a lot easier.
+A dental software company with a great team that supports you every step of the way makes everything a lot easier.
 Ask about their methods of transition.
 Do they offer different support plans?
 Will everyone in your practice have access to this support?
-Find testimonials of existing program users and also contact them directly.
+Find testimonials of existing dental practice management software program users and contact them directly to find out more information.
 You certainly don’t want a software vendor who forgets about your practice once they have made the sale.

 5. Training Assistance

-Moving over to a digital system shouldn’t be a jarring process.
-Your software vendor should be able to guide you smoothly through the steps.
-Ask about their on-boarding process and whether they conduct on site training with multiple people or if training is limited to one person.
+Transitioning over to a cloud-based dental practice shouldn’t be a jarring process.
+Your cloud-based dental software vendor should be able to guide you smoothly through the steps.
+Ask about their on-boarding process and whether they conduct on-site training of multiple people or if training is limited to one person.
 Good training makes staff more efficient, saving you money in the long run.
-Trained staff members will waste less time trying to hunt through the manual to figure out how your new software performs certain tasks and they will make fewer mistakes
+Trained staff members will waste less time trying to hunt through the manual to figure out how your new software performs certain tasks and they will make fewer mistakes.

 If you have a person on staff who is skilled enough to train the rest of your team, this might be a viable option, and a good way to reduce what you spend on support.
 Just remember that while that person is training others, they will not be getting their own job done.
 As new staff join your team in the future, will your vendor provide training to them?
 Many vendors will provide access to webinars for training, but these should be viewed as supplemental to one-on-one training.

-Whichever dental practice management software you choose, remember that the most important part of a new system is the improved experience it provides to your patients.
-Decide what you want in terms of function, analytics, integration with other software, support, and training.
-Don’t forget to consult with your dental team before choosing a program.
+When considering what is the best dental practice management software, remember that the most important goal of a new system is the improved experience it provides to your patients.
+Use the free checklist to decide what you want in terms of function, analytics, integration with other software, support, and training.
+Don’t forget to consult with your IT team before choosing a program.
 They will help you consider factors you might not otherwise think about.